 The majority of airdrops on CMC are task-based and take seconds to enter.
 You will need to add the project to your watchlist, follow their CMC account, and do similar tasks.
 However, I’ve found you can just click the boxes and still participate without doing all the work (don’t tell anyone).

-On the downside, most of the airdrops are limited so you are not guaranteed to win.
+On the downside, the airdrops are raffle-based so you are not guaranteed to win.
 For most of them, hundreds of thousands of people participate.
-You can check CMC every week because there is usually at least 1 airdrop happening at all times.
+You can check CMC every month for new drops, but recently there hasn't been any activity.

 AirdropsAlert is an airdrop aggregator that covers different categories of airdrops including NFT airdrops, DeFi airdrops, Metaverse airdrops, and more.